tytydraco/yessleep/out/Broken_by_the_night.md

 Until then, red wine and sleeping pills help me get back to your arms.
 [Maybe I will see you in the next life.](https://youtu.be/EcSvMFm2ABE)

-elsklingen min

-paa maanen

-fœrste blikk

-i stjernene

-unendilige

-ceaseless

-siste lys
+elsklingen min. paa maanen. fœrste blikk. i stjernene. unendilige. ceaseless. siste lys

 natta